learnbyexample/learn_js_regexp/js_regexp.md

 Note that some of these resources are not specific to JavaScript, so use them with caution and check if they apply to JavaScript's syntax and features.

-* [regex101](https://regex101.com/) — visual aid and online testing tool for regular expressions, select flavor as JavaScript before use
+* [regex101](https://regex101.com/) and [regexr](https://regexr.com/) — visual aid and online testing tool for regular expressions, select flavor as JavaScript before use
-* [regulex](https://jex.im/regulex) — for visualization of regexp as rail road diagrams
+* [regulex](https://jex.im/regulex) and [debuggex](https://www.debuggex.com/) — for visualization of regexp as rail road diagrams
 * [XRegExp](https://github.com/slevithan/xregexp) — utility with features like metacharacter escaping, recursive matching, etc
+* [JSVerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions) — construct regexp with natural language terms
 * [CommonRegexJS](https://github.com/talyssonoc/CommonRegexJS) — collection of common regular expressions
+* [Awesome Regex](https://github.com/aloisdg/awesome-regex) — curated collection of libraries, tools, frameworks and software
 * [randexp.js](https://github.com/fent/randexp.js) — Generate strings that match a given regular expression
 * [stackoverflow: JavaScript regexp](https://stackoverflow.com/questions/tagged/javascript+regex?sort=votes&pageSize=15)
 * [stackoverflow: regex FAQ](https://stackoverflow.com/questions/22937618/reference-what-does-this-regex-mean)